bret victor

 Use the dynamic medium to reinvent the representations of thought.
 Invent a way of thinking — imagining, understanding, creating, explaining — via dynamic representations that engage all modes of thought and respect the whole human being.

-+ more details, illustrations and his plan for application on dynamicland. it's very similar to the vision i was prototyping with the 24h system at high stakes academy back in 2019, minus the life management aspect of it.
++ more details, illustrations and his plan for application on dynamicland. it's very similar to the vision i was prototyping with the 24h system at high stakes academy back in 2019, minus my utter lack of technical skills and my bigger focus on the life management aspect of it.

 1. stop drawing dead fish - exploring/introducing a few "unique affordances of the computational medium"